autobrr/autobrr.com/docs/configuration/feeds.md

 sidebar_label: Feeds (RSS / Torznab)
 pagination_label: Configuration - Feeds
 title: Feeds
-description: A guide on how to set up torznab and rss feeds in autobrr.
+description: Some indexers does not have an IRC announce channel.
+Luckily, most of them have RSS support.
+This guide explains how to set it up.
 keywords: [autobrr, setup, indexers, torznab, torrents, rss, feed, feeds]
 ---